The Enduring Appeal of Wood-Burning Fireplaces: A Complete Guide

 • Installation Requirements: Ensure your space can accommodate a fireplace and chimney.

 Wood Fireplace Buying Guide: Consult a professional installer to evaluate your home’s needs and ensure a safe, code-compliant setup.
+For more on firebox components and installation details, see our firebox fireplace guide.

 Installation Tips & Requirements